barramalik7/mediadownloader/README.md

 ## Troubleshooting
 - **Download Fails?** Check the terminal window running the app for detailed Python error logs.
 - **"Python not found"?** Ensure Python is installed and added to your system PATH.
+- **"ffmpeg not found"?** Install FFmpeg and add it to your system PATH.
+This is required for MP3 conversion and some video formats.
 - **Cookies Error?** Some platforms (like YouTube premium content) require cookies.
 Place your `youtube.com_cookies.txt` in the `cookies/` directory.
+- **"Connection closed unexpectedly"?** This usually means the backend crashed or exited early.
+Check the backend terminal for error details.